Skip to main content

 Even if your business isn’t based in a state eyeing a mandated auto-IRA program, you may want to consider offering employees a retirement savings plans.
 That’s because there is a federal movement to require companies to maintain plans.

-Neal’s proposal did not become law this last legislative session, but the prospect of a mandated retirement program could be on the horizon and warrants careful consideration.
+Neither of the two proposals were enacted into law, but the prospect of a mandated retirement program could be on the horizon and warrants careful consideration.
 Businesses looking to stay ahead of this curve can do so by laying the groundwork for an attractive retirement plan — a benefit that helps attract and retain quality employees.

-See if your state has introduced legislation impacting your business.
+Click here to see if your state has introduced legislation impacting your business.